AxelSuu/Skybound-2.0/README.md

 Skybound 2.0

-A 2D platformer built with Python and Pygame with random procedural level generation, enemys, multiple screens, power-ups, achievements, and visual effects.
+A 2D platformer built with Python and Pygame with procedural level generation, multiple enemy characters, multiple states, power-ups and achievements.
 Straight up run main.py or run pyinstaller skybound.spec for the included build system

 <table>
   <tr>